Kibbeh Recipe: Step-by-Step Lebanese Classic

 1.

 Heat the ghee and olive oil in a large skillet over medium heat.
-Add the chopped onions and sauté until softened for about 5 minutes.
-Add the ground meat to the skillet and cook, breaking it apart with a wooden spoon.
-Cook for about 8 minutes until it's lightly browned.
+Once warm, add the chopped onions and sauté for about 5 minutes until soft and fragrant.
+Next, add the ground meat, breaking it apart with a wooden spoon.
+Cook for about 8 minutes, stirring occasionally, until lightly browned.

 Mark as complete